-- · annualized recurring revenue ("ARR"); - software and related services as a percentage of total revenue; and - the dollar volume of payments our customers process through us ("payment volume");
+- annualized recurring revenue ("ARR"); - · software and related services as a percentage of total revenue; - the dollar volume of payments our customers process through us ("payment volume"); and - processing margin.

-ARR is the annualized revenue derived from software-as-a-service ("SaaS") arrangements, software monetized with transaction-based fees, software maintenance, recurring software-based services, payments revenue and other recurring revenue sources within the quarter.
+ARR is the annualized revenue derived from software-as-a-service ("SaaS") arrangements, transaction-based software-revenue, software maintenance, recurring software-based services, payments revenue and other recurring revenue sources within the quarter.
 This excludes contracts that are not recurring or are one-time in nature.
 We focus on ARR because it helps us to assess the health and trajectory of our business.
 ARR does not have a standardized definition and is therefore unlikely to be comparable to similarly titled measures presented by other companies.
 It should be reviewed independently of revenue and it is not a forecast.
+Additionally, ARR does not take into account seasonality.
 The active contracts at the end of a reporting period used in calculating ARR may or may not be extended or renewed by our customers.
-ARR for the three months ended March 31, 2023 and 2022 was \$305.7 million and \$254.5 million, respectively, representing a period-to-period growth rate of 20.1%.
+ARR for the three months ended March 31, 2024 and 2023 was \$322.5 million and \$305.7 million, respectively, representing a period-to-period growth rate of 5.5%.

 Software and related services revenue includes the sale of subscriptions, recurring services, ongoing support, licenses, and installation and implementation services specific to software.
 We focus on software and related services revenue as a percentage of total revenue because it is a strategic goal to expand the software services we provide our customers.
 Software and related services typically result in long-term partnerships with strong recurring revenues.
-Software and related services revenue as a percentage of total revenue for the three months ended March 31, 2023 and 2022 was 50.40% and 49.89%.
+Software and related services revenue as a percentage of total revenue for the three months ended March 31, 2024 and 2023 was 48.3% and 50.4%.

-Our payment volume for the three months ended March 31, 2023 and 2022 was \$6.0 billion and \$5.3 billion, respectively, representing a period-to-period growth rate of 11.7%.
-Our payment volume for the six months ended March 31, 2023 and 2022 was \$11.9 billion and \$10.6 billion, respectively, representing a period-to-period growth rate of 11.5%.
+Our payment volume for the three months ended March 31, 2024 and 2023 was \$6.3 billion and \$6.0 billion, respectively, representing a period-to-period growth rate of 5.5%.
+Our payment volume for the six months ended March 31, 2024 and 2023 was \$12.5 billion and \$11.9 billion, respectively, representing a period-to-period growth rate of 5.5%.
 We focus on payment volume because it is a reflection of the scale and economic activity of our customer base and because a significant part of our revenue is derived as a percentage of our customers' dollar volume receipts.
 Payment volume reflects the addition of new customers and same store payment volume growth of existing customers, partially offset by customer attrition during the period.